gh0x0st/pt_phone_home/README.md

 }
 ```

-Keep in mind that the IP address doesn't necessarily need to be legit, we just want to be able to retrieve any IP address that can discovered in the headers provided previously.
+Keep in mind that the IP address doesn't necessarily need to be legit, we just want to be able to retrieve any IP address that can be discovered in the headers provided previously.
 If we don't pass a spoofed IP address in the first two headers, then it'll simply retrieve the IP address of the client that interacted with the server.

 We'll save our complete code into our `payload.php` file.